Yes, Rankings Can Help, but…

 There is a way to use the multiplicity of perspectives to best advantage.
 But that way requires the reader to devote some time to understanding the different criteria and the weight attached to each.
 A few minutes can tell us a lot about a particular ranking and enable us to decide as individuals which aspects of that ranking can be useful to us.

-The U.S. News rankings, on the other hand, do emphasize academic reputation and departmental strength as a separate metric, along with the financial resources of each university, class size, and retention and graduation rates.
-Like the Forbes rankings, but for different reasons, the U.S. News rankings tend to favor private universities, but not so much as the Forbes rankings.
+Like the Forbes rankings, but for different reasons, the U.S. News rankings tend to favor private universities, but not so much as the Forbes rankings have until 2013.
 The U.S. News rankings do a good job of answering many important questions that consumers have about colleges–but beware of the bias toward private schools.

 The various world university rankings are reasonably good at pointing out which American universities have prominent research profiles in the world, and this is useful for consumers who are considering graduate schools or who want to engage in important research as undergraduates.
 On the other hand, these rankings do not provide a full portrait of more student-centered results, such as class size and graduation rates.